commerce-docs/magento2-functional-testing-framework-public/docs/test/action-groups.md

 The following conventions apply to MFTF action groups:

 - All action groups are declared in XML files and stored in the `<module>/Test/Mftf/ActionGroup/` directory.
 - Every file name ends with `ActionGroup` suffix.
-For exampe `LoginAsAdminActionGroup.xml`.
+For example `LoginAsAdminActionGroup.xml`.
 - Action group name should be the same as file name without extension.
 - Single file should contain only one `<actionGroup>` node